PaulH97/Sen12Landslides/README.md

 ## Evaluation Metrics
 Sen12Landslides is characterized by severe class imbalance (~2% landslides).
-For a meaningful evaluation, we strongly recommend using metrics that focus on the positive (landslide) class:
+For a meaningful evaluation, we strongly recommend using metrics that focus on the positive (landslide) class.
-- Average Precision (AP)
-- Area Under the ROC Curve (AUROC)
-- F1-Score, Precision, and Recall for the landslide class

-_Note: This guidance differs from the macro-averaged metrics used in our paper.
-While macro-averaging was suitable for our paper's broad technical validation, the metrics recommended here provide a more direct and practical assessment of a model's ability to detect the rare landslide class._
+_Note: _Note: This guidance differs from the macro-averaged metrics used in our paper.
+While macro-averaging was suitable for our paper's broad technical validation, we now recognize that for practical landslide detection applications, metrics focusing on the positive class provide more actionable insights.
+Users comparing their results to our published paper should be aware of this distinction.__

----
+## Performance Baselines & Dataset Challenges

+### Baseline Results
-**Coming soon:** Updated benchmark table with the recommended extensive metrics on the `S12LS-LD` for better benchmarking and comparison.
+Coming soon: Updated benchmark table with the binary metrics on the `S12LS-LD`.

+### Why Landslide Detection is Challenging in Sen12Landslides

+This dataset presents several characteristics that make it a **demanding benchmark** for landslide detection methods:

+1. **Severe class imbalance** (~2% landslides) - requires methods robust to imbalanced learning
+2. **Small spatial extent** - Many landslides span only a few pixels at 10m resolution
+3. **Multi-temporal complexity** - Leveraging temporal information effectively remains an open challenge
+4. **Multi-modal fusion** - Optimal integration of Sentinel-1 (SAR) and Sentinel-2 (optical) is non-trivial
+5. **Geographic diversity** - Landslides occur across varied terrain, vegetation, and climate conditions

+These **challenges** make Sen12Landslides an excellent benchmark for:
+- Novel architectures for imbalanced, multi-modal learning
+- Temporal fusion strategies
+- Small object detection in remote sensing
+- Transfer learning and domain adaptation approaches

+The low baseline performance on the landslide class reflects the genuine difficulty of this real-world problem and presents **significant opportunity for methodological innovation**.
+We encourage researchers to tackle these challenges and contribute improved methods.